The purpose of death

 Over the years, many people have written to me about the information on this web site.
 Below are some of the more frequent questions and answers.

-By way of background, I've had a strong desire to know about death since I was very young.
-When I was 6 years old, my grandfather died and during the days that followed, I realized that one day, I too was going to die.
-This was a shocking revelation which had a profound impact on my mind and world view.
+My search to know about death goes back to my childhood.
+When I was 6 years old, my grandfather died suddenly from a heart attack.
+During the days that followed, I realized that one day, I too was going to die.
+This was a shocking revelation which had a profound impact on my young mind and world view.
 When I tried to talk about it with others, I was told, "Don't be silly.
 You're not going to die for a long time."
-But the fact that death was a future event didn't satisfy me.
-Some day, sooner or later, death would come, and I would have to face it.
-But I didn't know how, or even what that meant.
+But the fact that death was a future event didn't pacify me.
+Some day, sooner or later, I knew that death would come, and I would have to face it by myself, within myself.

-Live your life in simplicity and honesty.
+Live your life simply and honestly.
 Try your best not to harm others.
 Keep in mind that our similarities far outweigh our apparent differences.
 As we do to others, we do to ourselves.
-This spiritual law is as practical as the laws of physics.
+This spiritual law is as real and practical as the law of gravity.

-Find a spiritual practice and teaching that helps you feel connected to the Divine and resonates with your soul.
-Practice it every day.
+Find a spiritual teaching and daily spiritual practice that helps you feel connected to the Divine and resonates with your soul.

-Cultivate love, kindness and generosity in your dealings with others.
+Cultivate love, humility, kindness and generosity in your dealings with others.
 Love is the underlying current that runs through the entire cosmic creation.
+And it is a most direct path to the Divine.

-Do these simple things and know that it will all be good in the end.
+Do these simple things and know that it will all turn out well in the end.
 When you pass over, you'll be met by your guides and taken to the next stage of your spiritual journey.

-If you feel inclined to pray, then pray for her quick transition...that she will make a clean break from the Earth plane and move on to reach her highest spiritual potential.
+If you feel inclined to pray, then pray for her favorable transition, that she will make a clean break from the Earth plane and move on to reach her highest spiritual potential.

-I suggest that you do some research and read the testimonies of people who attempted suicide and had experiences on the other side.
-And feel free to call me if you need to talk.
+I suggest that you do some research and read the accounts of suicide survivors who had experiences on the other side.
+Also, I would recommend that you discuss these feelings with a counselor or therapist.
+And please write me if you wish to continue the dialogue.

 There's no way to know for sure what your son experienced.
-But usually, when an accident occurs like the one you describe, the subtle body leaves the physical body just before impact.
+But usually, when an accident occurs, like the one you describe, the astral body leaves the physical body just before impact.
 The conscious intelligence sees what's happening and decides to push the "eject" button.
-It's like when you're having a bad dream and you make the decision, "enough" and wake yourself up.
-Like that, the subtle body "pops" out and hovers over the scene for a while.
+It's like when you're having a bad dream and you make the decision to wake yourself up.
+Like that, the astral body "pops" out and hovers over the scene for a while.
 I doubt that your son experienced any pain at all.

 A few days before my mother passed away, she told me she saw her grandmother at the foot of her bed.
 When I asked her why she had come, she said, in a very matter of fact way, "to tell me I'm in good hands".
 My mother was not on any medications and was in a very clear and alert state of mind.
 Do you think this is possible?

 This is not only possible, it's very common.
 People often experience visitations from a deceased relative or friend, shortly before their final passing.
-These visions usually appear a week or so before death.
+These visions usually appear anywhere from one to three weeks before death.
 It can happen on their deathbed or even during war, where soldiers have reported such visions prior to their death in battle.
 Thank you for sharing this beautiful story.

-Dementia is a brain disorder and does not affect the experience after death, any more than a broken leg or disease of the physical organs.
+It's important to bear in mind that consciousness does not originate in the brain.
+Dementia is a brain disorder and does not affect the conscious experience after death, any more than a broken leg or a disease of the internal organs.
 There is no carryover from physical disorders.
 The experiences after death are based primarily on the psychic impressions (positive and negative) which have accumulated from the life just lived.

-Hell is a state of consciousness on the mental plane of experience as a result of negative psychic impressions that are not easily resolved.
-These impressions create vivid and painful experiences, being the reflection of guilt from past actions.
+After death, hell is a level of experience on the astral plane, created by unresolved negative psychic impressions.
+These impressions produce vivid and painful experiences, being the reflection of strong obsessions or guilt from past actions.
 Ultimately, these are self-limiting experiences.
-But in some cases, they may seem like an eternity.
+But in some cases, they may seem to go on for a long time.

 After death, the sense of separateness dissolves and we experience the interconnectedness of all life.
 Naturally, the memory of any pain we've caused others is felt sharply, with deep regret.
-So, the only punishment of "hell" is the acute awareness of the pain we caused others, and the regret that we didn't choose differently.
-No matter how heavy these impressions are, in time they get resolved and the conscious intelligence is purified and allowed to continue its spiritual journey.
+So, the only punishment of "hell" is the acute awareness of the pain we have caused and the regret that we didn't choose differently.
+No matter how heavy these impressions are, in time they get resolved and the awareness is purified and allowed to continue to the higher planes.
 No one is damned or condemned.

 There is no one alive who has not committed wrong action.
 Life is not about being perfect.
-But when we see that we've made a mistake, it's very important to apologize to the ones we've hurt and try to make amends in whatever way we can.
+But when we see that we've made a mistake, it's important to apologize to the ones we've hurt and try to make amends in whatever way we can.
 This is not esoteric teaching.
 It's something any child understands.
-This is why we feel guilty when we've committed wrong action.
-It's our soul saying to us, "You can do better."

 My mother recently became ill and died.
 I feel terrible because I was planning to spend more time with her and tell her how much I loved her.
 But before I could return, she suddenly passed away.
 What can I do for her now, if anything?

-When our loved ones pass on, it's natural to wonder what we should have done or could have done differently.
-But this was her natural time, just as you will have your time some day.
+When our loved ones pass on, it's natural to wonder what we might have done differently.
+But this was her natural time, just as your time will come some day.

 The best thing you can do for your mother now is to feel your love for her and ask the Divine for her favorable passage.
 Some pain and grieving is natural at first.
-But as best you can, try to turn your thoughts to the positive.
+But as best you can, try to turn your thoughts to the positive feelings and memories of her.
 For some time, your mother will be able to feel the thoughts and emotions of those who were close to her.
-If there is a lot of grieving, she may feel sadness for you and others.
-It's best to remember the love and good times and to feel your gratitude for having such a fine mother in this life.
+It's best to remember the love and good times and to feel your gratitude for such a fine mother in this life.
 Above all, don't think of her as dead.
 She is very much alive on the inner planes and your positive feelings will reach her there and speed her progress.

 If you still feel that you want to do something, you can arrange a formal spiritual ceremony to assist in your mother's favorable passage through the stages of death.
-Your priest or imam can help to arrange such a ceremony for her.
+Your priest, rabbi or imam can help to arrange such a ceremony for her.